Farseer-NMR/FarSeer-NMR/README.md

 ### Manual installation without Anaconda

-If you are an advanced user who is used to manually manage your installed Python libraries, you can get a list of the libraries required to run Farseer-NMR in the corresponding `spec-files` under the Documention folder.
+If you are an advanced user who is used to manually manage your installed Python libraries, you can get a list of the libraries required to run Farseer-NMR in the architecture respective `spec-files` under the Documention folder.
 Afterwards, to create the run_farseer.sh file run:

 ```
 ./Linux_install_manual.sh